rknair92/ELD_GA/README.md

 4
 Selection: The fitter chromosomes are selected based on ranking of their fitness.
 Based on the selection criteria, these chromosomes undergo crossover and mutation to produce new off springs
 Crossover: The chromosomes after selection undergo crossover randomly with the fitter population.
 During crossover the genes in chromosomes are exchanged to produce new offspring.
-Mutation: The chromosomes after crossover may undergo random flip of one of the bits in the chromosome to produce a new trait in the organism [3].
+Mutation: The chromosomes after crossover may undergo random flip of one of the bits in the chromosome to produce a new trait in the organism.